1992 Cape Mendocino earthquakes: Damage

 The initial event caused a number of wood-framed homes in Scotia to come off their foundations while the porches of some other homes became detached.
 The 25 MW cogeneration plant there that used wood waste products to power both the lumber company and the town suffered damage and both lumber mills were shut down for several weeks.
 In Rio Dell, across the Eel River from Scotia, glass store fronts along the main street were shattered and numerous buildings slipped into a culvert along Monument Road.
 In Petrolia (the small community closest to the epicenter) the general store (combined with a post office and gas station) was destroyed by fire, and in Fortuna, damage totaled $4 million.
 A six figure portion of that figure was due to losses at the high school's gymnasium.

 The two aftershocks the following morning were separated by less than four hours and both caused at least as much damage as the mainshock.
 A large fire was triggered following the first aftershock at a shopping center in Scotia that destroyed four businesses, with the resulting damage at that site alone estimated at $15 million, and was the largest individual financial misfortune of the sequence of earthquakes.
 The water supply in Rio Dell was terminated when the water main was severed at the abutment to the Eel River bridge and power outages were widespread throughout Humboldt County.
 Some were mere seconds while others lasted for hours, but the hydroelectric plant's performance at Ruth Reservoir was deemed acceptable, and power that was not generated locally was unaffected.

 Damage estimates were as high as $75 million, one third of which was due to bridges and roads, and the remainder of the costs were structure-related.
 The American Red Cross compiled damage statistics in the county and the totals included 906 damaged homes and apartments.
 Almost half of those were severely damaged and an additional 200 homes were destroyed.
 In Petrolia, the post office, three businesses, and 44 homes were destroyed, and another 68 residences were damaged.
-In Ferndale, 29 homes were destroyed and 126 were damaged, along with 51 businesses.
+In Ferndale, 29 homes were knocked off their foundations and 126 were damaged, along with 51 businesses.
 In Rio Dell, 127 buildings were damaged or destroyed.
 With 98 homes and 41 businesses experiencing some form of damage, the city of Fortuna experienced losses totaling $3.8 million.
 Eureka and Arcata (25 mi north of the Eel River valley) saw light damage and no injuries, while the unincorporated communities of Weott and Carlotta reported damage of less than $2 million combined.